 When a material interacts with light, it can absorb, reflect, or transmit the light.
 Light passes through with little absorption in colorless plastics, and the transmitted light appears colorless to the human eye.
 Colored transparent plastics absorb some wavelengths and emit others.
-These plastics will reflect the color you see.
+These plastics will reflect the colour you see.

 The Material's Structure

 Some materials cause light to scatter, resulting in a colored appearance.
-Impurities or defects in the material can also affect its interaction with light, swaying color perception and making the material appear less transparent.
+Impurities or defects in the material can also affect its interaction with light, swaying colour perception and making the material appear less transparent.

 What Makes Transparent Plastic Materials Appear Blurry?